ajace/ats/README.md

 		Candidate registration page

 Add Twitter Bootstrap for quick styling
 Add the secret controller to initialize a user: this probably isn't the best way to kick off the start of the users database but it works for now

+Further down the line
+### Parse Word and PDF files
+### Full text search